 S When an "error" occurs a new REPL will be started.
-Moreover the program starts in single-stepping mode. d When an "error" occurs the program will terminate with a nonzero exit status. i The REPL interaction channel will be the IDE REPL window (if the IDE is available). С The REPL interaction channel will be the console. - The REPL interaction channel will be standard input and standard output.
+Moreover the program starts in single-stepping mode. d When an "error" occurs the program will terminate with a nonzero exit status.
+R When a user interrupt occurs a new REPL will be started.
+User interrupts are typically obtained by typing $\widehat{\ }$.
+D When a user interrupt occurs it will be deferred until the parameter current-user-interrupt-handler is bound.
+Q When a user interrupt occurs the program will terminate with a nonzero exit status. i The REPL interaction channel will be the IDE REPL window (if the IDE is available). С The REPL interaction channel will be the console. - The REPL interaction channel will be standard input and standard output.
 LEVEL The verbosity level is set to $LEVEL$ (a digit from 0 to 9).
 At level 0 the runtime system will not display error messages and warnings.

-The default debugging options are equivalent to -:dpqi1 (i.e. an uncaught exception in the primordial thread terminates the program after displaying an error message).
-When the letter 'd' is not followed by suboptions, it is equivalent to -:dpri1 (i.e. a new REPL is started only when an uncaught exception occurs in the primordial thread).
+The default debugging options are equivalent to -:dpqQi1 (i.e. an uncaught exception in the primordial thread terminates the program after displaying an error message).
+When the letter 'd' is not followed by suboptions, it is equivalent to -:dprRi1 (i.e. a new REPL is started only when an uncaught exception occurs in the primordial thread).
+When gsi is running the main REPL, the debugging options are changed to cause errors in the primordial thread and user interrupts to start a nested REPL.